 Janet Heidinger Kafka Prize

-Janet Heidinger Kafka Prize for Fiction by an American Woman is Anna Keesey for her novel, Little Century.
+The 2013 Recipient of the Janet Heidinger Kafka Prize for Fiction by an American Woman is Ru Freeman for her novel, On Sal Mal Lane.

 Meet the author!

-On Tuesday, October 15, 2013 Keesey will visit Rochester for a reading and award ceremony, followed by an hors d’oeuvres reception and book signing at the Wells-Brown Room of the Rush Rhees Library at the University of Rochester.
+On Thursday, October 23, 2014 Freeman will visit Rochester for a reading and award ceremony, followed by an hors d’oeuvres reception and book signing in the Welles-Brown Room of the Rush Rhees Library at the University of Rochester.
 The event begins at 5:00pm.
 Books will be available for purchase, provided by the Barnes and Noble Campus Bookstore.

 About the Award

 Since 1976, the Susan B. Anthony Institute for Gender and Women's Studies and the Department of English at the University of Rochester have awarded the Janet Heidinger Kafka Prize for fiction by an American woman.
 The idea for the prize came out of the personal grief of the friends and family of a fine young editor who was killed in an automobile accident just as her career was beginning to achieve its promise of excellence.
 She was 30 years old, and those who knew her believed she would do much to further the causes of literature and women.
 Her family, her friends, and her professional associates in the publishing industry created the endowment from which the prize is bestowed, in memory of Janet Heidinger Kafka and the literary standards and personal ideals for which she stood.

 Each year a substantial cash prize is awarded annually to a woman who is a USA citizen, and who has written the best book-length work of prose fiction, whether novel, short stories, or experimental writing.
 We are particularly interested in calling attention to the work of a promising but less established writer.

 This year's Committee members were:

 - Kathy McGowan, Education and Women's Studies Librarian, Rush Rhees Library